aiven/devportal/docs/products/clickhouse/concepts/service-architecture.rst

 Aiven for ClickHouse can be deployed either as a single node, a single shard of three nodes, or multiple shards of three nodes each.

 * With a single shard, all data is present in all servers and all servers can be used for reads and writes (no main server, leader, or replica).
-* With multiple shards, the data is split between all shards, the data of each shard is present in all nodes of the shard.
+* With multiple shards, the data is split between all shards and the data of each shard is present in all nodes of the shard.

 Each Aiven for ClickHouse service is exposed as a single server URL pointing to all servers with connections going randomly to any of the servers.
 ClickHouse is responsible for replicating the writes between the servers.
 For synchronizing critical low-volume information between servers, Aiven for ClickHouse relies on :ref:`ZooKeeper <zookeeper>`, which runs on each ClickHouse server.